 SWIMMING WITH BASKING SHARKS

-On my trip to Penzance last year, I didn’t see any basking sharks, so to up the odds a bit this time, I set off for Scotland.
-I left home in a balmy 25 degrees, yet arrived to ten degrees, gale force weather warnings and a big storm.
+On my trip to Penzance last year, I didn’t see any basking sharks, so to up the odds a bit, this time I set off for Scotland.
+I left home in a balmy 25 degrees, and arrived to ten degrees, galeforce weather warnings and a huge storm.
 Not great news for shark hunting.
 But I made it to Coll, where I met the guys from Basking Shark Scotland.
-It was great to meet people so passionate about these giant fish and learn a bit more about the sharks before hopefully, getting in the water with them.
+It was great to meet people so passionate about these giant fish and learn a bit more about the sharks, before getting in the water with them.

 7 basking shark facts